-Ohio-based sculptor and ceramic artist Lauren Herzak-Bauman will collaborate with students at Penn State Behrend’s state-of-the-art plastics manufacturing laboratory.
-Herzak-Bauman will create a new sculptural work for the campus.
+Ohio-based sculptor and ceramic artist Lauren Herzak-Bauman is collaborating with students at Penn State Behrend’s state-of-the-art plastics manufacturing laboratory.
+Herzak-Bauman is creating a new sculptural work for the campus.
 The Plastics Processing Lab, located in 127 Burke, is a multi-million dollar state-of-the-art processing lab.
 This lab is the largest and best equipped plastics lab for students in the country.

 This lab emphasizes an educational focus, namely the practical application and integration of new technologies in Design, Processing, Materials, and Tooling.
 In addition to computer skills, the foundational skills of processing, materials, and design are stressed as central to creating a great plastics engineer.

 Herzak-Bauman is working with the School of Engineering and the School of Humanities and Social Sciences.
 Students from both the Plastics Engineering Technology and Arts Administration programs are involved in project development and fabrication.

 Colorwalk is a site-specific installation made from thousands of plastic discs fabricated at Behrend’s plastics fabrication lab.
 These discs stack together to make colorful vertical bars that meander through a tree line on the Penn State Behrend campus.

 Working as an artist-in-residence at an academic plastics laboratory is one of the more unique experiences of my art career.
 I am so grateful to each student, faculty member, and staff involved in the production of this artwork and appreciate the chance to see my work in an entirely new context.
 Working through the concept and proposal has been fairly similar to other processes for developing public art, but diverged as I began to spend time in the plastics lab.